Massiafz/Project/Planning/documentation.md

 Solution: Go to the Catalog page and click the Add Album button.
 Fill out the form with album details, such as Album Name, Artist Name, and Release Date.
 Click Save once done.

 ### 5. How do I edit or delete an album from the catalog?
 Solution: On the Catalog page, find the album you want to modify.
 Click the Edit button to update the album’s information or click Delete to remove it from the catalog.
 A confirmation will appear before deletion.

-### 7. My CSV file import didn’t work.
-What should I check?
-Solution: Ensure the CSV file is formatted correctly, with the necessary columns like Album Name, Artist Name, Release Date, etc. If the file structure doesn’t match the application’s expectations, the import may fail.

-### 8. I get an error when exporting data.
-What can I do?
-Solution: Check if the file you’re exporting to is open in another application (like Excel).
-Close the file and try exporting again.
+Also, if it still does not work click the "refresh" button this will ensure that your additons and deletions are accomodated for.

 # Tooltips and Inline Help
 ## Search Bar